Invitation to the NS

 Under the 'Connection' view, click the icon.

-The Everynet NS provides device connectivity, but end-to-end solutions rely on integrations to external 3rd party application servers to make use of the data delivered.
+The Everynet NS provides device connectivity, but end-to-end solutions rely on integrations to external 3rd party application servers to make use of the delivered data.
 This feature provides the 'Connections' to those external integrations.

 Many external application servers make use of industry standard HTTP or MQTT integrations, and the list of specific Connections (MyDevices, PubNub etc) will continue to grow.